 I only keep Canadian REITs in my TFSA or RRSP.
 Why?

 Real Estate Investment Trusts (REITs) are companies that invest in real estate assets and distribute their income (primarily from rent) to shareholders, usually in the form of dividends, return of capital, and income.
 While it depends on the REIT, if the REIT distributes a portion of their income as return of capital, interest, capital gains or dividends, each portion will be taxed accordingly.
 Keeping REITs inside a TFSA or RRSP avoids this tax complication.

 - Canadian dividend paying stocks (no REITs, no U.S. stocks).

 - Canadian dividend paying stocks and REITs.
 I will probably, eventually, hold some U.S. dividend paying stocks in my USD-dollar TFSA once my RRSP is collapsed for tax-free U.S. income.
 This will be a tax advantage if my tax rate in retirement is more than the tax rate on U.S. dividends inside the TFSA (15%).

 - Canadian REITs but primarily U.S. dividend paying stocks and U.S.-listed ETFs.

 Want some help selecting which Canadian dividend paying stocks to own?
-Own the same stocks the big ETFs and mutual funds own in their top-10 holdings.
+Own the same stocks the big ETFs and mutual funds own in their top-10 or 20 holdings.
 Seriously.
 Look at the holdings in the ETF XIU and continue your research from there.